hmswrth/hmswrth/README.md

 - 🔭 I’m currently working on a [React Application][website]!
 - 🌱 I’m currently learning React and Node.js
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects find some inspiration along the way 😄
 - ⚡ Fun fact: I love to play video games and build powerful machines that "flex on specs"

 ### Languages and Tools: